 Trekkers Information Management System (TIMS): USD 20 per person.

-If you choose to do TSUM valley as a side trip, then USD 30 to USD 40 per week per person is charged.
+If you choose to do Manaslu Tsum Valley Trek by adding side trip to Tsum on your regular Manaslu Circuit Trek, then USD 30 to USD 40 per week per person is charged.

 Therefore, compared to other trekking regions, special trekking permits will slightly increase Manaslu Circuit Trek cost.